software-mansion-labs/appjs-2024-workshop-reanimated/src/lessons/BalloonSlider/README.md

 In order to define a custom animation, we will use `defineAnimation` API from Reanimated.
 This API takes an animation factory worklet that instantiates an animation object for a given animation configuration.
-The animation object consists of two main methods: `oStart` and `onFrame`.
+The animation object consists of two main methods: `onStart` and `onFrame`.
 Below we present a template for defining the custom gravity animation:

 ```ts